Orange-OpenSource/optisam-backend/README.md

 ##### - Run using Docker-Compose

-you can create and start all the services from your configuration (docker-compose.yml) using single command -
+you can create and start all the services from your configuration (docker-compose.yml) -

 ```
 docker-compose -f docker-compose.yml pull